Date

 Offer a range of approaches to support planning

-Suggestions for supporting students’ planning and organising.
+Suggestions for supporting learners’ planning and organising.

 • Use charts, visual calendars, colour-coded schedules, visible timers and cues to increase the predictability of regular activities and transitions.